 Where do moths actually come from?

-What in particular should you not do?
+What should you especially not do?

 What can you do?

-How do you prevent moth larvae?
+How do you prevent moths?

 How best to fight moths?